resque/resque/README.md

 Next, we need to procrastinate!
 Let's put your job on the queue:

 ```
-rescue = Resque.new
+resque = Resque.new
-rescue << ImageConversionJob.new
+resque << ImageConversionJob.new
 ```

 Neat!
 This unit of work will be stored in Redis.
 We can spin up a worker to